 The proportion of Kirkland's 30 highest ridership bus stops that are sheltered is one of the metrics under the transit section.
-That proportion for 2023 was 90%, which is similar to what it has been since staff began producing annual TSP progress reports in 2018.
+90% of Kirkland's highest ridership bus stops have shelters, which is similar to what it has been since staff began producing annual TSP progress reports in 2018.
 King County Metro's construction of shelters at unsheltered bus stops is ongoing.